-A Polio-Like 'Mystery Illness' Is on the Rise, and the CDC Is Concerned.
-Here's What You Should Know
+A Polio-Like 'Mystery Illness' Is on the Rise, and Health Officials Are Concerned.
+Here's What You Should Know About Acute Flaccid Myelitis

 Cases have increased since 2014, mostly among children.

-The U.S. Centers for Disease Control and Prevention (CDC) has received an unusually large number of reports of polio-like illnesses in people—mostly children—across the United States in recent months, according to an agency telebriefing held yesterday.
-So far in 2018, 90 cases of the rare disease, called acute flaccid myelitis (AFM), have been confirmed in 27 states, with an additional 252 reports currently under investigation.
+The U.S. Centers for Disease Control and Prevention (CDC) has received an unusually large number of reports of polio-like illnesses in people—mostly children—across the United States in recent months.
+In 2018, 228 cases of the rare disease, called acute flaccid myelitis (AFM), were confirmed in 41 states, with an additional 150 reports under investigation.
+There have been 25 more reports in 2019, including four confirmed cases, according to the CDC.

+So what is acute flaccid myelitis?
 AFM is a serious condition that affects the nervous system, causing sudden weakness, and sometimes pain or paralysis, in the arms and legs.
 It can also cause drooping eyelids, slurred speech, and difficulty swallowing.
-In recent weeks, news reports and home videos of children afflicted with these symptoms have circulated online, adding to the country’s growing concern.
+News reports and home videos of children afflicted with these symptoms have circulated online, adding to the country’s growing concern.

 “We know this can be frightening for parents,” said Nancy Messonnier, MD, director of the CDC’s National Center for Immunization and Respiratory Diseases, said in a briefing in October.
 “I know many parents want to know what the signs and symptoms are that they should be looking for in their child.”
 Here are a few takeaways about AFM, including what to look for and how worried experts really are.